We are committed to design and produce Euro games

 "The game tells a story and I'm part of it"

-"I need to cooperate directly or indirectly with the other players"
+"I need to interact with the other players, for better or worse"

 "I need to pay attention not only to my own play but also to the other players' play"